gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## Component CSS

 Gatsby has a wealth of options available for styling components.
-For the sake of efficiency, let's explore the most popular method: CSS modules.
-To learn two alternative ways to use CSS with Gatsby, click here to read the guides about [Glamor](/docs/glamor.md) and [Styled Components](/docs/styled-components.md).
-These styling options use CSS-in-JS, which solves many of the problems with traditional CSS.
-We'll also point you to the following resources for background reading on CSS-in-JS:
+In this tutorial, we'll explore one very popular method: CSS Modules.

+### CSS-in-JS

+While we won't cover CSS-in-JS in this initial tutorial, we encourage you to explore CSS-in-JS libraries as these solve many of the problems with traditional CSS plus help make your React components even smarter.
+There are mini-tutorials for two libraries, [Glamor](/docs/glamor.md) and [Styled Components](/docs/styled-components.md).
+Check out the following resources for background reading on CSS-in-JS:

 [Christopher "vjeux" Chedeau's 2014 presentation that sparked this movement](https://speakerdeck.com/vjeux/react-css-in-js) as well as